John Lewis kitchens

 You can also find out how much the average kitchen costs and read our tips on how to keep costs down.

-Does John Lewis offer a kitchen planning/design service?
+Does John Lewis have a kitchen planner/design service?

 You can choose between an in-store or virtual appointment to plan your kitchen.
 Both are free (there used to be a £50 planning fee, refundable if you bought a John Lewis kitchen).

 John Lewis doesn't offer planning software.